-Kansas City, Kan. is a sports lover’s dream.
+Kansas City, Kansas is a sports lover’s dream.
 The city is home to several teams and sporting venues, and additional events are just a short drive away in the larger Kansas City metropolitan area.
 One note?
 Most Kansas City sporting events are preceded by tailgating, so don’t hesitate to make a day of it!

 High-speed racing action takes center stage at Kansas Speedway, a 1.5-mile tri-oval speedway that hosts two NASCAR races and additional racing events throughout the year.
 The speedway seats more than 73,000 spectators, making it the sixth largest city in Kansas on a NASCAR race weekend.